CoopGuy/Js-Snake/README.md

 # Js-Snake
-  A javascript browser based version of the classic game "Snake"
+  A JavaScript browser based version of the classic game "Snake"

   The following is an explanation of exactly how the code works and how each file interacts with the main program